-My On Belonging is 40-minute live performance and installation that was launched in February 2018 at the Menil Collection's Byzantine Fresco Chapel.
-Through the production, I explore my journey as a transnational citizen alongside my family’s history of migration and displacement.
 In my performance, I incorporate my history interwoven with voice recordings by my mother, daughter, husband as well as audio renditions from comments extracted from survey response cards that were completed by more than 450 community members in six cities.
-I used some survey response cards for the site-specific art installation that I created outside the Chapel on an oak tree at the Menil Collection campus and a 100-year-old carob tree on the Scripps College campus.
+Using the cards that I collected, I created a site-specific art installation on an oak tree at the Menil Collection campus and a 100-year-old carob tree on the Scripps College campus.
 The installation includes ajrak fabric from my home city, Karachi, Sindh (Pakistan)—the ajrak design is also claimed by residents on the other side of the border in the Indian provinces of Gujarat and Rajasthan, India.